fox-techniques/plutus-pairtrading/docs/demo.md

-# Demo
+# 🎥 Demo

-## PLUTUS Pair Identification
+## 🎬 PLUTUS Pair Identification

-In this section, we demonstrate how to identify cointegrated pairs using the PLUTUS package.
+In this section, we demonstrate how to identify cointegrated pairs using the **PLUTUS**.

 ```py title="plutus_pair_identification_demo.py" linenums="1"
 import plutus_pairtrading.data_acquisitions as dacq